rainierXcode/CS50x-Final-Project-StashPort/README.md

-# Stashport: A Link-Saving Website
+# :link:Stashport:A Link-Saving Website

+## Descriptions:
 **Stashport** is a _link-saving website_ that allows users to store and organize their links in a variety of ways.
 Users can create their own categories to keep their links private and secure, and they can easily navigate between different categories.
 Stashport simplifies the process of saving and managing your links by offering a wide range of features.
 Here's a breakdown of what Stashport has to offer:

 ## Features: